Lego Super Heroes: Lego Batman: The Movie – DC Super Heroes Unite (2013)

-Lego Batman: The Movie – DC Super Heroes Unite is a direct-to-video computer-animated superhero action comedy film based on the video game Lego Batman 2: DC Super Heroes.
+Lego Batman: The Movie – DC Super Heroes Unite is an animated film based on the video game Lego Batman 2: DC Super Heroes.
 It encompasses most cutscenes from the game, while the gameplay was replaced by new scenes.
 The film was released on Blu-ray and DVD on 21 May 2013, and received generally positive reviews, with praise for the animation and action, although the promotional tone of the film was criticized.

+Archive recordings and new recordings were provided by Troy Baker as Batman, Two-Face, and Brainiac, Charlie Schlatter as Robin and Flash, Travis Willingham as Superman, Christopher Corey Smith as Joker, Clancy Brown as Lex Luthor, Laura Bailey as Poison Ivy, Harley Quinn, and Wonder Woman, Rob Paulsen as Riddler, Steve Blum as Bane and Penguin, Cam Clarke as Green Lantern and Martian Manhunter, Brian Bloom as Cyborg, Townsend Coleman as Commissioner Gordon, and Katherine Von Till as Catwoman and Batcomputer.

-Lego DC Comics: Batman Be-Leaguered (2014)
+Lego DC Comics Super Heroes: Batman Be-Leaguered (2014)

-Lego DC Comics Super Heroes: Batman Be-Leaguered is an animated superhero short film based on the Lego and DC Comics brands.
+Lego DC Comics Super Heroes: Batman Be-Leaguered is an animated short film.
 It premiered on Cartoon Network on October 27, 2014, and is the second Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite.
 The film was released on DVD with Lego DC Comics Super Heroes: Justice League vs. Bizarro League in 2015.

+The voice cast consists of Troy Baker as Batman, Dee Bradley Baker as Aquaman and Man-Bat, Grey DeLisle as Lois Lane and Wonder Woman, John DiMaggio as Joker and Lex Luthor, Tom Kenny as Penguin, Nolan North as Superman and Alfred Pennyworth, Khary Payton as Cyborg, Paul Reubens as Bat-Mite, Kevin Michael Richardson as Black Manta and Captain Cold, and James Arnold Taylor as Flash.

 Lego DC Comics Super Heroes: Justice League vs. Bizarro League (2015)

-Lego DC Comics Super Heroes: Justice League vs. Bizarro League is a computer-animated comedy film based on the Lego and DC Comics brands, released on February 10, 2015, on Blu-ray and DVD.
+Lego DC Comics Super Heroes: Justice League vs. Bizarro League is an animated film.
+It was released on February 10, 2015, on Blu-ray and DVD.
 This is the third Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite and Lego DC Comics: Batman Be-Leaguered.

-Some actors from various DC properties reprise their respective roles, including Nolan North as Superman, Khary Payton as Cyborg, Diedrich Bader as Green Lantern (Guy Gardner) and Tom Kenny as The Penguin and Plastic Man.
+Some voice actors from various DC properties reprise their respective roles and some new roles, including Troy Baker as Batman and Batzarro, Nolan North as Superman and Bizarro, Khary Payton as Cyborg and Cyzarro, Diedrich Bader as Green Lantern (Guy Gardner) and Greenzarro, John DiMaggio as Lex Luthor and Deathstroke, Tom Kenny as Penguin and Plastic Man, and Kevin Michael Richardson as Captain Cold and Gorilla Grodd.
+The rest of the voice cast consists of Phil Morris as Green Arrow and Hawkman, Tony Todd as Darkseid, Kari Wahlgren as Wonder Woman and Bizarra, and April Winchell as Giganta.

 The film received negative reviews from critics, with criticisms focusing on the silly and promotional tone and the characters, although the animation was praised.